sammi-turner/MacOS-Dotfiles/README.md

 Installing [Oh My ZSH!](https://ohmyz.sh/) will wipe your existing .zshrc file and replace it with a default one.

-So install Oh My ZSH! first, then replace the new config with the one in this repo.
+So install Oh My ZSH! first, then replace the default config with the one in this repo.

 The zsh theme is set to "agnoster", but the config here is slighly different than the default one.

-Replace the old config with the new one at
+Replace the default config with the new one at

 ```
 .oh-my-zsh/themes/agnoster.zsh-theme